-The foundation knowledge requirements will be the focus of the academic component of dietitian education, either in a Didactic Program in Dietetics or a Coordinated Program accredited by the Commission on Accreditation for Dietetics Education, the accrediting agency for the American Dietetic Association.
-These requirements may be met through separate courses, combined into one course, or as part of several courses as determined by the college or university sponsoring a CADE-accredited program.
+The core knowledge requirements will be the focus of the academic component of dietitian education, either in a Didactic Program in Dietetics or a Coordinated Program accredited by the ACEND, the accrediting agency for the Academy of Nutrition and Dietitian.
+These requirements may be met through separate courses, combined into one course, or as part of several courses as determined by the college or university sponsoring a ACEND-accredited program.

-Competence to practice dietetics is achieved through a CADE-accredited supervised practice component, either in a baccalaureate or masters degree Coordinated Program or a post-baccalaureate Dietetic Internship.
+Competence to practice dietetics is achieved through a ACEND-accredited supervised practice component, either in a baccalaureate or masters degree Coordinated Program or a post-baccalaureate Dietetic Internship.
 Competency statements specify what every dietitian should be able to do at the beginning of his or her practice career.
-The competency statements build on the foundation knowledge necessary for the entry-level practitioner to perform reliably at the level indicated.
+The competency statements build on the core knowledge necessary for the entry-level practitioner to perform reliably at the level indicated.
 A concentration area is added to the basic competencies so that a supervised practice program can prepare graduates for identified market needs.
 Thus, all entry-level dietitians will have the basic competencies and additional competencies according to the concentration area completed.

-Foundation Knowledge Requirements and Learning Outcomes for Didactic Program in Dietetics
+Core Knowledge Requirements/Competencies for the RD and Learning Objectives for Didactic Program in Dietetics